-NOTE: If an individual is actively involved in VR type services, clarify through the FO
+If an individual is actively involved in VR-type services, clarify through the FO

-Do not make a clear-cut cessation (cessation without current medical development,
+Do not make a clear-cut cessation (i.e., cessation without current medical

-EXAMPLE: The individual was found disabled based on multiple fractures and complications that
+EXAMPLE: The DDS found the individual disabled based on multiple fractures and complications

-indicated the disabling condition would meet the 12-month duration requirement.
+that indicated the disabling MDI would meet the 12-month duration requirement.
 When

-the medical diary came due, the CDR established that the individual was enrolled in
+the medical diary came due, the evidence received at the time of the CDR established

-then obtained current medical evidence that clearly established medical recovery.
+remained.
+The DDS then obtained current medical evidence that clearly established